 - Certificate III in Aircraft Surface Finishing – MEA30118

 - Certificate IV in Aeroskills (Avionics) – MEA40618

 - Certificate IV in Aeroskills (Mechanical) – MEA40718

 - Certificate IV in Aeroskills (Structures) – MEA41318

 - Diploma of Aeroskills (Avionics) – MEA50118 *

 - Diploma of Aeroskills (Mechanical) – MEA50218 *

 * Diploma includes additional CASA Licence outcome for eligible trainees

 How to sign-up

 You need to be employed to become an apprentice or trainee.
-If you are not yet employed, take a look at the ‘I want to become an Australia Apprentice’ information here.
+If you are not yet employed, take a look at the ‘I want to become an Australian Apprentice’ information here.